Illegal and Black Market Faucets

 The company did not begin to host third-party sellers until 2000 when it launched Amazon Marketplace, in part to compete head-to-head with rival eBay.
 The idea of inviting retailers to sell competing products on Amazon was a risky concept at the time.
 No one had any idea how much impact the program would have on Amazon's direct sales.

-Sears and Wal-Mart, both already operating a national warehousing and distribution system to serve brick and mortar stores, adopted the Amazon model almost unchanged, adding only an option of free in-store pickup, something not available to Amazon, which, until very recently, had no physical stores.
+Wal-Mart already operating a national warehousing and distribution system to serve brick and mortar stores, adopted the Amazon model almost unchanged, adding only an option of free in-store pickup, something not available to Amazon, which, until very recently, had no physical stores.
 Wal-Mart's online sales have seen steady growth.
-In 2015, sales increased 12% over the prior year, but saw a slight decrease during the critical holiday quarter.

 When an item is sold on Wayfair, the seller is notified to package the item in Wayfair packaging and ship it to the customer.
 The seller saves money on shipping by piggy-backing on Wayfair's favorable shipping rates with UPS, FedEx and the postal service.